-For more than 80 years, the Centers for Independence has strengthened communities by fostering hope and helping people advance their total health.
+For 85 years, the Centers for Independence has strengthened communities by fostering hope and helping people advance their total health.
 CFI’s unmatched breadth of disability support services and resources through its affiliates – the Milwaukee Center for Independence, Home Care, First Person Care Consultants and iLIFE -- allows others to find value in themselves and see a path forward.

 Our website domain, cfihope.org, was chosen because of the commitment of all of our affiliates to the Science of Hope, an initiative that is evidence-based and shows that hope – the belief that the future will be better than today, and that you play a role in making that future possible – can be learned and measured.

 The Milwaukee Center for Independence, an affiliate of CFI, is honored to be a co-beneficiary of the 2023 ADAMM Auto Show Gala on Feb.
 24 at the Wisconsin Center in downtown Milwaukee.